gudipatinrao/tekton-tutorial/README.md

-Execute Tekton-Pipeline with Workspaces on Openshift:
+**Execute Tekton-Pipeline with Workspaces on Openshift:**

+Tekton is a flexible, Kubernetes-native, open-source CI/CD framework that enables automating deployments
+across multiple platforms (Kubernetes, serverless, VMs, etc) by abstracting away the underlying details.

+Prerequisites:

+You need an OpenShift 4 cluster ,Tekton CLI (tkn)

+Concepts:

 Tekton provides a set of extensions to Kubernetes, in the form of Custom Resources, for defining pipelines.
 ￼￼